OFFICER TRAINING

 Is there anything not on the official list that might be useful?

 Everything you will need is on the official kit list.
 We regularly take on board feedback from current and recently graduated cadets to make sure that the list is up to date and right for all cadets’ needs.
-There are some non-essential items that some officers have found useful, such as in-soles, washing up liquid and wooden hangers for uniform.
+There are some non-essential items that some cadets have found useful, such as in-soles, washing up liquid and wooden hangers for uniform, which you are welcome to bring too.

 Can my friends and family come with me for my arrival?

-We know the first day can be intimidating so you can bring a couple of people for support.
-However, due to our COVID-19 policy, they will only be allowed to drop you off.
+We know the first day can be intimidating so you can bring a couple of people for support who can drop you off but won’t be allowed on site.

 Do I have to arrive the night before?